 Inherited policies are policies that are automatically assumed by an suborganization based on its parent’s settings.
 For security and management purposes, a suborganization’s administrator will not see—or have the ability to change—these inherited policies, regardless of whether this policy is turned on or off.

 LAN sync refers to a file synchronization approach that accelerates the sync process when a shared file or folder already exists on a Local Area Network (LAN).
 End users can turn on the LAN sync option from the desktop client’s Properties dialog box.
-When the LAN sync feature is turned on, a desktop client can often sync shared files from other desktop clients within the Local Area Network, rather than syncing exclusively with the Anchor cloud.
+When the LAN sync feature is turned on, a desktop client can often sync shared files from other desktop clients within the Local Area Network, rather than syncing exclusively with the X360Sync cloud.

 The Lightweight Directory Access Protocol (LDAP) is a service that provides a way to connect, search, and modify account directories.
-In Anchor, any LDAP authentication source, including Active Directory, can act as a source for user accounts within the system.
+In X360Sync, any LDAP authentication source, including Active Directory, can act as a source for user accounts within the system.
 When an authentication source is configured, an imported user can log in to the web portal using the credentials attached to his or her authentication source account.

 Localization policies support users that speak non-English languages and who operate within different timezones.
 Default localization settings can be set at both the organization level and the user level.
 With this feature, administrators can improve their support of users all over the world, and also provide users with granular controls of their account settings and preferences.